-This Personal Trading Policy (this "Policy") applies to all directors and employees of Brookfield Asset Management Inc. ("BAM"), its wholly-owned subsidiaries, and certain publicly-traded controlled affiliates1 (Brookfield Business Partners LP, Brookfield Infrastructure Partners LP, Brookfield Property Partners LP and Brookfield Renewable Partners LP) ("Controlled Affiliates," and collectively with BAM and its wholly-owned subsidiaries, "we," "us," "our" or "Brookfield").
+This Personal Trading Policy (this "Policy") applies to all directors and employees of Brookfield Asset Management Inc. ("BAM"), its wholly-owned subsidiaries and its publicly-traded controlled affiliates:1 Brookfield Business Partners LP, Brookfield Infrastructure Partners LP, Brookfield Property Partners LP and Brookfield Renewable Partners LP ("Controlled Affiliates," and collectively with BAM and its wholly-owned subsidiaries, "we," "us," "our" or "Brookfield").